-Sex assignment is a dilemma in a small percentage of patients with DSD and requires an individualised approach taking into consideration prenatal androgen exposure, fertility potential, quality of sexual function, surgical options, gonadal pathology/malignancy risk and potential adult gender identity
+Sex assignment is a dilemma in a small percentage of patients with DSD and requires an individualised approach taking into consideration prenatal androgen exposure, fertility potential, quality of sexual function, surgical options, gonadal pathology/malignancy risk and potential adult gender identity9

-As is evident from the two sources, some subjective factors inherent to sex assignment for people with identified innate variations of sex characteristics.
+As is evident from the two sources, some subjective factors are inherent to sex assignment for people with identified innate variations of sex characteristics.
 These include "surgical options", i.e. either feminising or masculinising surgery.
 Where they occur without evidence of urgent necessity or personal informed consent, feminising or masculinising surgeries are human rights violations.
-Nevertheless they occur routinely in Australia and internationally.
-We present evidence on these issues in sections 2.4 and 4 of this submission.
-The agency and choices of people with innate
+10 Nevertheless they occur routinely in Australia and internationally.
+We present evidence on these issues in the appendix to this submission.
+The agency and choices of people with innate variations of sex characteristics are often constrained and impacted by the ways we have been treated by medicine without our personal informed consent.